knuckleswtf/scribe-js/docs/config.md

 - `name`: The name of the parameter (eg `token`, `key`, `apiKey`) or header (eg `Authorization`, `Api-Key`).
 When `in` is set to `bearer` or `basic`, this value will be ignored, and the header used will be `Authorization`.

-- `useValue`: The value of the parameter to be used by Scribe to authenticate response calls.
-You can also specify a function that will be called during the response call to provide the authentication value.
-This will **not** be included in the generated documentation.
-If this value is null or a function that returns null, Scribe will use a random value.

 - `extraInfo`: Any extra authentication-related info for your users.
 For instance, you can describe how to find or generate their auth credentials.
 Markdown and HTML are supported.
 This will be included in the `Authentication` section.

 ### `routes`